james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 The specification files should generally define:
 - Dependencies on other modules (named like [[path/to/module]])
+- The interface this module exposes and how it is used
 - the inputs and outputs of the program
 - the command arguments of the program
 - how the program is implemented